vbalexr/site/content/en/docs/homelab/concepts.md

 # Network

-As I aim to minimize equipment to reduce points of failure and costs, I decided to use a **3-node cluster configuration** with a **Ring Network Topology**.
+As I aim to minimize equipment to reduce points of failure and costs, I decided to use a **3-node cluster configuration** with a **Ring Network Topology** well it end been a **Mesh Network Topology**.
 This approach balances simplicity, reliability, and cost-effectiveness.

 ## Ring Network Topology